-Tresham Garden Village (previously referred to as Deenethorpe Airfield Garden Village) is one of 14 garden village projects that the Government is supporting through capacity funding and assistance from the Homes and Communities Agency.
-This support is helping East Northamptonshire Council and the North Northamptonshire Joint Planning and Delivery Unit to work with the landowner in preparing a detailed masterplan and delivery strategy.
-It will pay for extra staff capacity, specialist advice including design and viability, community engagement, and various studies.
+Tresham Garden Village (previously referred to as Deenethorpe Airfield Garden Village) is one of 14 garden village projects that the Government is supporting through capacity funding and assistance from Homes England.
+This support has enabled East Northamptonshire Council (ENC) and the North Northamptonshire Joint Planning and Delivery Unit to work with the promoter (Land Acquisition and Promotion LLP) and landowner (the Deene Estate) to prepare a detailed masterplan and delivery strategy.

 Location of proposed Garden Village.
 360 degree panoramic aerial imagery of the site is also available here.

-The proposal for an exemplary new Garden Village is being promoted by the Deene Estate, which has owned the land for over 500 years.
-The new village, including up to 1,500 homes, community facilities, shops, business premises and generous green spaces, would occupy part of the 600 acre airfield site located between the villages of Deenethorpe and Benefield to the east of Corby.
+The proposal for an exemplary new Garden Village includes 1,500 homes, community facilities, shops, business premises and generous green space.
+It would occupy part of the 600 acre airfield site located between the villages of Deenethorpe and Benefield to the east of Corby.

 The idea of creating a Garden Village at the airfield was tested through the preparation of the North Northamptonshire Joint Core Strategy (the strategic policy framework for the local authority areas of Corby, East Northamptonshire, Kettering and Wellingborough).
 This was adopted in July 2016 following various stages of consultation, and an examination by an independent Inspector.
 Policy 14 of the Joint Core Strategy (JCS) identifies the opportunity to create an exemplary Garden Village and sets out demanding standards for its design and operation.